IP-CAM/heroku-buildpack-opencart/README.md

 # Advanced PHP Heroku Build Pack

-## What makes it unique?
+### What makes it unique?

 * Supports PHP 5.3, 5.4 and 5.5
 * Uses the memory of the dyno more efficiently by going with NGINX and PHP-FPM instead of Apache/mod_php
 * Supports Composer out of the box
-* No writing NGINX configuration files: supports CakePHP, Classic PHP applications, Magento, Silex, Slim, Symfony 2, opencart and ZF2 apps with a simple configuration driven by your `composer.json`.
+* No writing NGINX configuration files with a simple configuration driven by your `composer.json`.
-* Zero-Configuration Symfony 2 deployment.
+* Zero-Configuration Opencart deployment.
 * Dynamic installing of [supported extensions](support/ext) listed as `ext-` requirments in `composer.json`.

-## How to use it
+### How to use it

 Use the `--buildpack` parameter when creating a new app: